-Its time to layout the Satsop River section.
+It's time to lay out the Satsop River section.
 The layout design given and druthers of this section is identified in Station 14 Satsop River.

 Layout Design Elements

 The Satsop River section adjoins the Basalt Sand and Gravel section to the north and the Polson Canyon section to the south.
-This section has of eight layout design elements: (from backdrop to fascia):
+This section has eight layout design elements: (from backdrop to fascia):

-- A mid distant tree line and visible riverbank.
+- A mid-distant tree line and visible riverbank.

 - A shallow river with significant sand and gravel on the river bottom and sides.

-- A 5 bent wood trestle and a wood abutment.
+- A 5-bent wood trestle and a wood abutment.

-- Two 16 panel plate girder bridges
+- Two 16-panel plate girder bridges

-- Two 10 panel plate girder bridges
+- Two 10-panel plate girder bridges

 - 4 unique piers

-- A concrete abutment for one of the 16 panel bridges.
+- A concrete abutment for one of the 16-panel bridges.

 See the WWSL section construction reference page for the construction technique.